yisraeldov/iPhPhoto/README.markdown

 ## iPhPhoto ##

-This is a script that will parse your iPhoto library and display it on your site, written in PHP
+This is a script that will parse your iPhoto library and display it on your site, written in PHP.
+It is only intended to work on safari.